Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 The canvas reads right to left, and the coloured cards link, to highlight the Job a customer has to do, the Pains they experience, and the Gains they would like.

+The left-hand box then outlines how Everflow's Products and Services address those Pains and create gains.

 For more information on the Value Proposition Canvas, look here: [Strategyzer.com, Value Proposition Canvas](https://www.strategyzer.com/business-model-canvas/value-propositions)

 ## Business Model